-- 1. Cyclone 262 MIG/Stick welder (bare unit). - 2.
+- 1. Cyclone 212 MIG/Stick welder (bare unit). - 2.
 Floating Ball Regulator for MIG. (hose included but not pictured). - 3.
-36 Series MIG Gun/Torch.
-(MB36KD style). - 4.
+15 Series MIG Gun/Torch.
+(MB15AK style) - 4.
 250A Work Clamp (approx. 9.5 ft with cable). - 5.
 250A Stick Electrode Holder (approx. 9.5 ft with cable). - 6.
-Drive Roll Assortment Kit.
+240V to 120V power cord adapter.

-This unit includes an additional MIG contact tip, but does not contain any other MIG consumables, including filler (MIG or Flux-Cored) wire.
-Additional sizes of contact tips, nozzles and basic gun parts are available direct from Everlast's website, from other online sources and from select local welding supply stores that carry parts for similar MB36KD styled MIG guns.
-Some miscellaneous parts like a contact tip wrench may be found in the box, depending upon your region.
+This unit includes an additional .030" MIG contact Tip (it may also include a .023" but may vary by region) but does not contain any other MIG consumables, including filler (MIG or Flux-Cored) wire.
+Additional sizes of contact tips, nozzles and basic gun parts are available direct from Everlast's website, from other online sources and may be also available locally at welding supply stores that carry parts for similar MB15AK styled MIG guns.
+Additionally, some miscellaneous parts like a contact tip wrench may be found in the box, depending upon your region.
 Filler (MIG and Flux-Cored) wire should be purchased locally or direct from other online sources.
 Other drive roll sizes and types should be purchased direct from Everlast.
-The included drive roll is a V groove drive roll, designed for solid steel wire.
-Depending upon region drive rolls flux core or aluminum use, must be purchased separately.
-Flux-Cored wire will have a serrated or zippered appearance in the groove.
-Aluminum drive rolls will have a U -groove shape.
-Any 4 roll drive rolls (2 pc kits) offered by Everlast will fit this unit.
-See more drive roll information found later in this manual for identification of sizes and types.
+The included drive roll is a V groove drive roll, designed for solid steel wire .035" and .030" wire.
+For flux core or aluminum use, you must purchase the correct type for proper wire feeding.
+See more drive roll information found later in this manual.

 NOTE: If you think you are missing a needed part, check the consumable kit bag and box before calling Everlast for replacement.
 If you are missing parts, call 1-877-755-9353 ext.
 206 for help.
-(USA only.
-For other regions contact the distributor in your country.)
+(Only in the USA, for other areas, contact the distributor in your region).